esp/esp-js/ReadMe.md

 ## Injection factories

-Sometimes you want your object to receive a factory that when called will `resolve` and return the dependency in question.
+Sometimes you want your object to receive a factory, that when called will `resolve` and return the dependency in question.

 ```javascript
 class Item {